peterwilli/Thingy/README.md

 - In bot permissions, you only need the following:
     ![Bot permissions checkboxes](./extras/bot_perms.png)
 - After you have done this, you can copy the link and invite the bot into your server.
-- Run the bot using `./gradlew run` and you should be able to use `/make`!
+- Run the bot using `./gradlew run` and you should be able to use `/make` in your Discord server!
+From there you'll be further instructed how to make images.